Judge grants Trump's request for a 'special master' to review materials seized from Mar-a-Lago - KESQ

 “The exact details and mechanics of this review process will be decided expeditiously following receipt of the parties’ proposals,” Cannon wrote.

+The DOJ had asked for the review, if it was granted, to focus on materials potentially covered by attorney-client privilege.
+Trump has been asking for the special master on the basis of there being executive privilege concerns with the seizure of the records.

+At the hearing, according to reports, the judge said that Trump’s ability to assert executive privilege as a former president was unsettled law.
+But she also had pointed questions for the Trump team about what the review they were seeking would look like.

-If the two sides don’t agree on the parameters for the soon-to-be appointed special master, they should explain their differences in a court filing.
+If the two sides don’t agree on the parameters for the soon-to-be appointed special master, they should explain their differences in a court filing, Cannon ruled Monday.

 The-CNN-Wire